 Employees may not be impaired by or have their work performance affected by drugs, controlled substances (including marijuana), or alcohol during work activities.
-Where reasonable suspicion exists of drug or alcohol impairment during work activities, the employee will immediately be EMSWCD Employee Handbook - Approved by EMSWCD Board on 07/06/2022 escorted from the work premises and may be subject to disciplinary action up to and including suspension or termination.
+Where reasonable suspicion exists of drug or alcohol impairment during work activities, the employee will immediately be escorted from the work premises and may be subject to disciplinary action up to and including suspension or termination.
 Reasonable suspicion is defined as specific observations concerning such circumstances as work performance, appearance (including, for example, noticeable odor of alcohol), behavior, or speech of the employee, which may be caused by impairment of drugs, controlled substances, or alcohol.